-American Literature Contemporaries requires students to read notable, contemporary American works in the various genres: short story, novel, poetry, drama, and essay.
-Students read both fictional and nonfiction works written by authors from the United States.
-Students analyze the importance of the readings and reflect on specific issues and literary trends.
+American Literature Contemporaries requires students to read notable, contemporary, American works spanning from the 1950s to the present day in various genres: short story, novel, poetry, drama and essay.
+Students read both fiction and nonfiction works written by authors from the United States.
+Students analyze the importance of the readings and specific issues and literary trends.
 They learn by reading, writing, speaking, listening, and viewing print sources, the arts, and media.
 Students expand vocabulary skills.
 Students also explore the college application process.
 Outside/summer reading requirements must be met in order for students to complete MLA reading/writing activities within the first weeks of class.
+This course is recommended for any students interested in taking AP Literature and Composition.